screwdriver-cd/guide/docs/user-guide/configuration/stages.md

 #### Setup and Teardown

-<br>Each stage can equipped with a **setup** job, which executes prior to any other jobs in the configuration, and a **teardown** job, which runs after all other jobs have finished.
+<br>Each stage can be equipped with a **setup** job, which executes prior to any other jobs in the configuration, and a **teardown** job, which runs after all other jobs have finished.
 Users have the option to define custom setup and teardown jobs, as shown in the configuration below.
+The **teardown** job always runs in the stage, even if other jobs in the stage fail.

 ```
 stages: